 Notes

-- This chia seed pudding will keep in the refrigerator for up to 5 days.
+This chia seed pudding should keep in the refrigerator for up to 4-5 days.

 Leave a Reply